BluOyster29/library_chatbot/data/nlu.md

 - I would like to know some opening times please
 - ok opening times for the [stadsbiblioteket](library)
 - opening times please
+- i'd like some opening times please

+## intent:change_libby_language
+- how do i change the language of Libbly
+- Libby is in English
+- how to change the language of Libby
+- how change from English in Libby

 ## intent:inform_library
 - [majorna](library)